Cauliflower

 Photo © Bulleen Art & Garden

-Who can resist this great white wonder, especially in a baking tray covered in cheese!
+Who can resist this great white (or purple or green!) wonder, especially in a baking tray covered in cheese!
 Although not the easiest of vegetables to grow, cauliflower is incredibly rewarding, looks great and is low in fat, high in folate, fibre and vitamin C.

 Planting Time: Apr – Aug